OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-07-Two-Factor-Authentication.md

 -   Authenticator apps
 -   Security keys

-Know these three approaches, their advantages, and tradeoffs, and spend some time introducing them to your audience.

 **SMS Text Messages: a Pretty Good Option:**
-Most services allow regular old text messages.
-When logging in, they’ll send a short confirmation code on your mobile device.
-When prompted during login, you enter the code.
-Note that the National Institute of Standards and Technology says that the risk of exposure or tampering with SMS-based authentication is too high and they [do not recommend it](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).
+Most services allow you to receive an authentication code via text message.
+SMS codes are super convenient but also vulnerable.

 ![SMS auth code example](imgs/ch2-7-1.png)

-Text messages are a painless way to access 2FA codes, but if you lose network access or travel outside the country, you might not be able to receive the authenticator.
-And folks who are vulnerable to state sponsored hacking may

-SMS-based 2FA is much better than using a password alone, telephone infrastructure comes with a [*great*](https://citizenlab.org/2015/08/iran_two_factor_phishing/) [*deal*](https://www.theregister.co.uk/2017/05/03/hackers_fire_up_ss7_flaw/) [*of*](https://www.independent.co.uk/life-style/gadgets-and-tech/features/text-scams-icloud-iphone-google-android-messages-sms-security-privacy-cybercrime-a7067411.html)
+SMS-based 2FA is better than using a password alone, but relying on telephone infrastructure comes with enough trade-offs that the National Institute of Standards and Technology [does not recommend it](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).

+[*great*](https://citizenlab.org/2015/08/iran_two_factor_phishing/)
+[*deal*](https://www.theregister.co.uk/2017/05/03/hackers_fire_up_ss7_flaw/)
+[*of*](https://www.independent.co.uk/life-style/gadgets-and-tech/features/text-scams-icloud-iphone-google-android-messages-sms-security-privacy-cybercrime-a7067411.html)